baumrock/RockCalendar/docs/readme.md

 https://processwire.com/talk/topic/30460-introducing-rockcalendar-a-powerful-and-flexible-calendar-module-for-processwire/

+## Limitations

+RockCalendar does currently not support different timezones.
+If a user adds an event at 2025-12-24 18:00:00 this will be considered to be the local time and stored without timezone information in the database like this.

 ## Notes

 - To use the recurring events feature, you have to purchase a license for RockGrid as this module is used to render the recurring events user interface.